uchicago-cs/cmsc22000/website/content/projects/2019/presentation.md

 The presentation will be worth 10 points of your final grade.
 6 of these points will be determined by the instructor and TAs, and the remaining 4 points will be determined by a panel of guest judges.
 Both the instructor/TAs and the guest judges will score your presentation (on a scale of 0 to 5) on two aspects: Clarity/structure (weighed 75%) and Q&A (weighed 25%).

+Both the instructor/TAs and guest judges will use the following rubric, with discretion to add/subtract half a point.

 ### Clarity and structure

 - 5 points: Flawless demo and presentation.
 No issues during the demo, and presentation was clear throughout.